 - Only RWK-sanctioned foxhunts are eligible for the prize.

-- All licensed amateurs in your party/team who find the fox may enter.
+- All licensed amateurs in your party/team who are current Klub members and find the fox may enter.

 - Entrants must provide a separate log entry with name, call sign and a contact info on the foxhunt log.